Ashram Tour of Rishikesh - Photo 1

 Ashram Tour of Rishikesh

-Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats.
-Visit the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India exploring the city's ashrams, or Hindu spiritual retreats.
+Explore the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
 Itinerary.

 • 2 hours